-Delinquency is difficult to define.
+As noted at the beginning of this chapter, delinquency is difficult to define.
 Criminologists, policymakers, and social reformers have all struggled to identify those behaviors that qualify as "delinquency" and determine exactly who is a "delinquent."
 What defines delinquency in a legal sense may be very different from how delinquency and the delinquent are defined by the general public.
 In the next section, we review some definitions of delinquency and delinquents that have emerged during different time periods from legal scholars, criminologists, the public, and the media.